mvigoda/mvigoda.github.io/_posts/2021-05-07-References for Machine Learning.md

-# References for machine learning
+# Some Important References for machine learning

-References for machine learning :

 [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)